CMOSDevLeo/timeleft/README.md

 TUB-ḿultiplier format: 25 or 5 or 75 or 2
 minutes e.g.: 60

+multipliers chosen because these are the only relevant ones for TUB

 # How to implement python program into bash to use it from anywhere
 insert as first line without anything after it: